gdamjan/sway-setup/README.md

 ## Where do environment variables go?

-`~/.config/sway/env` variables set for the sway service, but also imported by the systemd --user manager.
+Read `man environment.d`, environment variables set there will be read by the --user systemd, and since everything is started in its hierarchy variables will properly propagate.

 ## Wayland tools
 - https://github.com/gdamjan/swaylock (fork: implements a grace period before a password is required)